GMP2022/GMP2022/README.md

 # Global Multi-Probing for Maximum Inner Product Search with Adaptive Early Termination
 -----------------------------------------------------------------------------------------------------------------
 ### Introduction
-This is a source code for the algorithm described in the paper **[Global Multi-Probing for Maximum Inner Product Search with Adaptive Early Termination (SIGMOD 2022)]**.
+This is a source code for the algorithm described in the paper **[Global Multi-Probing for Maximum Inner Product Search with Adaptive Early Termination (submitted to SIGMOD 2022)]**.
 We call it as GMP project.

 ### Compilation